Chasseurs Britanniques

-The Chasseurs Britanniques was a battalion-sized corps of foreign volunteers, who fought for the United Kingdom of Great Britain and Ireland during the Napoleonic Wars.
-The regiment was formed from the remnants of the Prince of Condé's Army after it was disbanded in 1800.
-The regiment entered British service in 1800 and continued to fight for the United Kingdom until 1814, when it was disbanded after Napoleon's first abdication and exile to Elba.
+The Chasseurs Britanniques was a light infantry regiment of the British Army during the French Revolutionary and Napoleonic Wars.
+It was formed from remnants of the Army of Condé after the unit disbanded in 1800.
+The regiment was raised in 1801 and continued to exist until 1814, when it was disbanded after Napoleon's first abdication and exile to Elba.

 Origin of the Chasseurs Britanniques

 With the start of the French Revolution, French Royalist forces were raised to fight the French Revolutionary Armies.
-Mostly, these were made up of emigrés returning to fight for the deposed monarch.
+Mostly, these were made up of émigrés returning to fight for the deposed monarch.
 Three small armies were formed.
 One of these, raised by Prince of Condé, operated on the Upper Rhine.
 Initially operating with the Austrians, the Army of Condé served under Russia before entering British service.

 In British service

 Initially, the Chasseurs were composed of French émigrés.
 As the Napoleonic wars continued, the ranks of the Chasseurs were replenished mainly from deserters from the French Army.
 In British service, the Chasseurs Britanniques earned a reputation for fighting well in battle.
 However, they had an equal reputation for desertion, so much so that they could not be trusted to act as picquets when in camp.
 In 1813 alone, the Chasseurs had 224 deserters from a total strength of approximately 1,740 men.
 Within three years of joining Wellington's army, nearly half of the Chasseurs had deserted.